Skip to content

 a) Single Variety

 In this segment, the flowers come with one whorl of the corolla.
 These are highly scented.
 This type of flower is popular for concrete extraction.
-Basically, you can expect .08 to .11% oil.
+You can expect .08 to .11% oil.
 Loose flowers are used for making floral ornaments.
 Some of the most popular varieties are single, Kalyani Single, Shringar, Prajwal, Rajat Rekha, Hyderabad Single, and Calcutta Single.

 b) Semi-double